JFan2016/CarND-Advanced-Lane-Lines/README.md

 *only* if we assume that position is to be taken at the bottom of the image.

+Note also that as we annotate the image with the radius of curvature for the left and right lanes, we divide the distances, which were calculated in meters, by a factor of 1000 in order to present them in kilometers.
+Given the geometry of the problem and the distances involved, I argue that kilometers and not meters are the natural scale length.
+Distances in meters can be provided upon request, or simply calculated in the reader's head.

-With that note, finally we can move on to the full processing pipeline.
+With those notes, finally we can move on to the full processing pipeline.

 The `get_processor` function returns a "processor" function.
 A